This is where you can get help using Recreational Access Arizona 2.0!

 If you need additional assistance, please contact firstname.lastname@example.org.
 Thank you!

 Once you are logged in to the map, you will be redirected there if you try to access Recreational Access Arizona 2.0's Home page (azaccessmap.com/index.html).
-This is to help improve user experience for both the free and premium (I Support Wildlife) version of the application.
+This is to help improve user experience.
 If you do not want this to happen the next time you visit the application, just click the "Log Out" link on the right of the menu above the map!

 For convenient access to the free or premium version of Recreational Access Arizona 2.0, be sure to add it to your device's home screen!
 This is usually accomplished by pressing the Share Button in your device's browser and selecting "Add to Homescreen".